 – Keep the spring rolls in an airtight container and freeze.

 – You can deep fry the frozen spring rolls directly.

 Do you need a dipping sauce for the spring rolls?

-You can opt for a simple ketchup or mayonnaise, but it might not do justice to the fabulous desserts that you have made,
+You can opt for simple ketchup, hoisin sauce, peanut dipping sauce, chili garlic sauce, or mayonnaise, but it might not do justice to the fabulous desserts that you have made,

-Therefore, I have included the recipe for the Vietnamese spring roll dipping sauce.
-Since what I served is more Vietnamese inclined, the sauce is constituted with the classical Vietnamese ingredients.
-It is the amalgamation of sweet, sour and salty, plus a hint of spiciness.
+Therefore, I have included the spring roll sauce recipe for the spring rolls since this is an adaptation of the Vietnamese spring roll recipe.
+The sauce consists of classical Vietnamese ingredients.
+It is the amalgamation of sweet, sour, and salty, plus a hint of spiciness.

 - 75 g mung bean vermicelli Tang Hoon/ 冬粉

 - 50 g of shrimps